We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, in some places (*cough* this writer’s home state of Oregon *cough*), you’d rarely ever get to run outside if rain were the mitigating factor in your workout routine.
-Besides, there’s only so much time you can spend inside running on a treadmill before you want to throw a dumbbell at the TV screens inexplicably playing The Great British Baking Show (seriously, who needs a reminder that cupcakes exist when you’re trying to be healthy?).
+However, in some places, you’d rarely ever get to run outside if rain were the main roadblock in your workout routine.
+There’s only so much time you can spend inside running on a treadmill watching “The Great British Baking Show.”
+(Who needs a reminder that cupcakes exist when you’re trying to be healthy?).

 “Running in the rain is a different experience — it’s something new, and the variety alone makes it more exciting,” Aaron Forrest, a Boston Marathon finisher and certified coach at Gixo, says.
 “It’s nothing to be afraid of, and with a little preparedness, you might even look forward to the raindrops.”

 Plus, there’s an awesome benefit to running in the rain: It keeps you cool.
-“I actually ran faster in the crazy rain/wind storm this year compared to last year’s marathon, likely because my heart rate was lower throughout the workout because the heart has to work harder in hot temperatures,” Forrest explains.
+“I actually ran faster in the crazy rain/wind storm this year compared to last year’s marathon, likely because my heart rate was lower throughout the workout.
+The heart has to work harder to cool the body in hot temperatures,” Forrest explains.

 Accurate.
 Ready to get hardcore with your runs?
 Here’s how you can turn a run in the rain into something you’ll actually enjoy.

 1. Embrace the fact that you’re going to get wet — and avoid overdressing

 Wrap your head around it: You’re not commuting to your office with an umbrella and rain boots.
 So, yeah, you’re going to get wet if you go for a run outside when it’s raining.
 “I run in the rain quite often,” says Shaun Bohnsack, director of product for the Nature’s Gym category at Merrell.